SpaceKrakens/SKON/Spec/SKON v1 Spec.md

 - `./spec/SKON v1 Spec.md:`
 - `S p a c e s: `

-The value can be any data type and are written after the `:` of the key.
+The values can be any data type and are written after the `:` of the key.

 #### Example